 TIPS FOR WHAT TO DO IF YOU’VE BEEN INVOLVED IN AN ACCIDENT

-Taking the following steps when you are involved in an accident will help ensure that you are doing everything you can to protect your legal rights.
+Taking the following steps after a traffic accident can help ensure that you are doing everything you can to protect your legal rights.

 - STOP.
-If you don't stop it is likely to be considered a felony "hit and run."
+If you don’t stop, you can be charged with a felony “hit and run.”

 - DO NOT VOLUNTEER TOO MUCH INFORMATION.

 - SURVEY THE SCENE.
 See if the other people involved in the accident have been injured, and call an ambulance if necessary.
 Make sure to get treatment for and document your injuries.

 - GATHER INFORMATION from all others involved in the accident.
 Record their names, addresses, phone numbers, drivers’ license numbers and vehicle registration information.
 Also, note the vehicle makes, models and years, license plate numbers and registration expiration.
 Make sure you obtain all of the insurance information for each involved motorist, including the name of the carrier, agent, policy number and phone number of the agent.